mhorpheus/test/DFIR-Hotline.md

 - If applicable, performing an incident hand over to a following geography according to a process described in [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
 - Providing support to a Client and performing initial IR steps, even if incident will be handed over to another Geography.

-The main aim of the on-call person is be available to pick up and initiate IRIS response to all hotline calls.
+The main aim of the on-call person is be available to pick up and initiate X-Force IR response to all hotline calls.
 This means that on-call person:
 - may be already working on other engagements, and even may not have availability to pick up any analysis,
 - is not automatically assigned to all new incoming incidents originating from hotline call,
 - is not responsible for allocating people to the incident, as this should be done by Geography Leads **(TO BE CLARIFIED),**